arduino/actions/setup-protoc/README.md

 ## Usage

-To get the latest stable version of Task just add this step:
+To get the latest stable version of `protoc` just add this step:

 ```yaml
 - name: Install Protoc